Welcome to SIETAR USA Ethics

 Click here to learn about the purpose and history behind the creation of the LIVING CODE and the team who developed this mechanism by which colleagues, clients and prospective employers can judge SIETAR USA members’ ethical standing.

 Looking for additional resources related to practicing as an Ethical Interculturalist?
 Click here for a list of resource materials.
-In addition to these resources, we invite you to visit the Eye on Ethics page to view a series of essays which provide various perspectives on ethics in our field.

 Ethics define who we are, what we consider to be right and wrong.
 They are our guiding light, professionally and personally.